Ken P's Today in History

 • 2006 - Square Enix releases the Kingdom Hearts II video game for the PlayStation 2 in the USA.

-• 2007 - Sega and Nintendo jointly announce Mario and Sonic At The Olympic Games video game for the Wii and DS, for release in the fall.
+• 2007 - Sega and Nintendo jointly announce Mario and Sonic At The Olympic Games video game for the Nintendo Wii and DS, for release in the fall.

 A&W Root Beer history: